jaspreetsc30/ebankingportal/README.md

 **Sample Response**

-The Response is nested as is better illustrated via a sample response.
+The Response is nested and is better illustrated via a sample response.

 ```agsl
 {